Hi, I'm Hannah.

 After a bit of procrastination, I started talking to previous contacts connected to the coaching industry, and started putting the pieces together for what I could do next.
 I saved up some money, immersed myself in books on personal and professional development, and eventually completed a dual qualification in executive coaching.

 In 2017 – a year after that holiday – I made the move away from the corporate world to focus on building a career and a business in coaching and consulting.
-Using my corporate experience in recruitment and team management, as well as my own experience of shifting my career, I now help others get more from their careers through coaching programmes.
+Using my corporate experience in recruitment and team management, as well as my own experience of shifting my career, I help others get more from their career through my one to one career programmes.